linux-lock/bpflock/README.md

   sudo kimg -p restrict -a debugfs,ioport,unsigned_module
   ```

-To disable this program delete the pinned file `/sys/fs/bpf/bpflock/kimg`.
+To disable this program delete the directory and all its pinned content `/sys/fs/bpf/bpflock/kimg`.
 Re-executing will enable it again.

 #### 3.1.2 Kernel modules protections